Vilnius University Astronomical Observatory: Early history

 In 1753, by the initiative of Thomas Zebrowski, the Vilnius University Astronomical Observatory was established, which was among the first observatories in Europe and the first in the Polish-Lithuanian Commonwealth.
-The construction was funded by Elżbieta Ogińska-Puzynina.
+The construction was funded by Elżbieta Ogińska Countess Puzynina.
 The first telescope (13.5 cm reflector) was donated by Michał Kazimierz "Rybeńko" Radziwiłł, Grand Hetman of the army of the Grand Duchy of Lithuania.
 Second, 10 cm reflector, was donated by bishop of Vilnius Józef Stanisław Sapieha.

 The golden age of the Observatory began when Marcin Odlanicki Poczobutt was its director (1764–1807).
 In 1777, Poczobutt created a constellation entitled Taurus Poniatovii to honor Stanisław August Poniatowski, King of Poland and Grand Duke of Lithuania.
 He was remembered as a very skillful observer who left a large amount of observational data.
 Later those observations were used by Jérôme Lalande in his calculations of the orbit of Mercury.
 Poczobutt also sanctioned the extension of the Observatory to the south.
 It was designed and built by the prominent architect Marcin Knackfus in 1782–88.

 Later the observatory was headed by Jan Śniadecki (1807–1825) and Piotr Sławinski (1825–1843).
 They observed planets, their satellites, asteroids and comets, eclipses of the Sun and Moon.
 In 1861, Georg Thomas Sabler, the director of the observatory, proposed to acquire for that purpose new instruments, among which were a solar photoheliograph, a photometer and a spectroscope.
 Spectroscopic observations of the Sun and photometric observations of stars were subsequently initiated.
 A photoheliograph was successfully acquired in 1864; it was the second such device in the entire world (after the one in London).
 In 1868, systematic photographic research of sunspot dynamics was launched, the first of its kind.

 In 1876, a fire broke out in the observatory, causing heavy damage.
 The observatory did not receive any funds for restoration and five years later was closed.
 The library and instruments were distributed among various institutions of the Russian Empire, the main part of which was transferred to the Pulkovo Observatory.